MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 <!-- fwlink 2134779 for for a few thing to know -->

 > [!IMPORTANT]
-> The capability to promote Dataverse for Teams environments to Common Data Service isn’t available during the public preview release; it will be available soon.
+> The capability to promote Dataverse for Teams environments to Dataverse isn’t available now; it will be available soon.

 The high-level flow and business rules for promoting a Dataverse for Teams environment follow.